-Potentially Significant Impact Less than Significant with Mitigation Incorporated Less-than- Significant Impact No Impact 3.14 4 - Land Use and Planning Would d the project: a.
+3.1 4 - Land Use and Planning Potentially Significant Impact Less than Significant with Mitigation Incorporated Less-than- Significant Impact No Impact Wou ld the project: a.
 Physically divide an established community? \boxtimes b.
-Conflict with any applicable land use plan, policy, or regulation of an agency with jurisdiction over the project (including, but not limited to, the general plan, specific plan, local coastal Program, or zoning ordinance) adopted for the purpose of avoiding or mitigating an environmental effect? c.
-Conflict with any applicable habitat conservation plan or natural community conservation plan?
+Conflict with any applicable land use plan, policy, or regulation of an agency with jurisdiction over the project (including, but not limited to, the general plan, specific plan, local coastal Program, or zoning ordinance) adopted for the purpose of avoiding or mitigating an environmental effect?
+C. Conflict with any applicable habitat conservation plan or natural community \boxtimes conservation plan?